generaxion/axio-core/readme.txt

 == Changelog ==

+= 1.1.2 =
+Added feature to force suffix to attachment page slugs to prevent attachments from reserving nice slugs.

 = 1.1.1 =
 Enhanced data sanitazing on echoing functions, fix metadata errors, move to local placeholder image on styleguide.